 By focusing on both on-site and intra-network activities, Neil was able to effectively boost TechCrunch’s social media presence through the use of the following tactics:

-This enabled them to emphasize the networks they wanted traffic from – not the ones we were already receiving traffic from.
+This enabled them to emphasize the networks they wanted traffic from – not the ones they were already receiving traffic from.

 As a result, Neil was able to control how articles were seeded on these sites, resulting in maximum exposure and inbound traffic.

-This increased social proof for TechCrunch articles and allowed us to leverage the audience members these top users had cultivated and drive traffic back to TechCrunch.
+This increased social proof for TechCrunch articles and allowed them to leverage audience members these top users had cultivated and drive traffic back to TechCrunch.

 Keep in mind that the goal of a good SEO and social media marketing campaign shouldn’t just be traffic – it should be overall revenue!